ChengF-Lab/alzMRTargets/README.md

 A framework illustrating Mendelian Randomization (MR) analysis using Alzheimer’s disease (AD) as a prototypical example.
 The MR analysis workflow includes two parallel parts.

 # MR-models
 The steps of MR-models for drug target identification and validation.
 The instrumental variables (IVs) corresponding to 1,176 druggable targets were selected from 3 protein quantitative trait loci (pQTL) and 9 expression quantitative trait loci (eQTL) datasets across 5 brain regions.
-In total, seven GWAS summary statistic datasets with 275,540 AD cases and 1.55 million controls (both African American and European American) were used as outcome datasets.
+In total, seven GWAS summary statistic datasets were used as outcome datasets.
 Five MR methods were used to enhance the reproducibility and scientific rigor of drug target findings.

 # Code:
 	1_preprocessing.ipynb